 Ever since company founder Enzo Ferrari began building cars, the company has cultivated a reputation of race-bred engineering combined with old-school dedication to craftsmanship.
 The company is committed to individualism and distinction, rather than conformity.
 That said, Ferrari has taken many steps to modernize, improve quality and to expand into markets such as China, where economic growth has been fueling a desire for upscale brands.
 Just don't expect to waltz into the dealership and get one fresh off the factory floor -- at least not right away.

-For more information about Ferrari, follow the links on the next page.
+For more information about Ferrari, follow the links below.